 A hot water bottle is another safe and effective option.
 Fill the bottle with boiling water and place it in the bottom of the sleeping bag.
-Be sure you have a Nalgene or other water bottom that has a very secure lid that will not be accidentally open.
+Be sure you have a Nalgene or other water bottom that has a very secure lid that will not be accidentally opened.
 With hot water bottles, the heat will radiate throughout the bag and help keep you warm for a decent length of time.

 Outside of the supplemental heat sources listed above, you can use propane space heaters.
-Propane space heaters are considered an effective, relatively safe way to heat a tent; the heaters are powered by propane that is stored within a tank of various sizes.
+Propane space heaters are considered an effective, relatively safe way to heat a tent; the heaters are powered by propane stored within a tank of various sizes.